Psychiatric assistance dog: Accessibility

-In the US, the Air Carrier Access Act has permitted psychiatric service dogs animals to travel in the cabin with their handler.
-Due to negative incidents with services dogs and emotional support animals, from 2018 through 2020 there has been a push to limit or restrict dogs on US flights.
+In the US, the Air Carrier Access Act has permitted psychiatric service dogs to travel in the cabin with their handler.
+Due to negative incidents with service dogs and emotional support animals, from 2018 through 2020 there has been a push to limit or restrict dogs on US flights.
 During this time the act treated psychiatric service dogs and emotional support animals the same and required the handler to provide paperwork for their dog.
-In December 2020, a revision of the act meant that the two were no longer treated the same, and psychiatric service dogs were treated the same as other types of service dogs.
+In December 2020, a revision of the act meant that the two were no longer treated the same, and psychiatric service dogs were treated the equally to other types of service dogs.

+While some organizations offer certification or identification cards for service dogs, there is no federally mandated or recognized certification process for service dogs in the US.
+The Americans with Disabilities Act (ADA) does not require service dogs to be registered or certified.
+Handlers are not legally obligated to obtain or carry any specific documentation for their Psychiatric Service Dogs.
+However, having such identification can be helpful in situations where proof of the dog's training and status may be required, such as when traveling or accessing certain public accommodations.